 A total knee replacement, also known as total knee arthroplasty, involves removing the arthritic parts of the bones at the knee joint (the tibia, sometimes called the shin bone; the femur, or thigh bone; and the patella, or kneecap) and replacing them with artificial parts.
 These parts consist of a metal cap at the end of the femur and a cemented piece of metal in the tibia with a plastic cap on it to allow the surfaces to move smoothly.
 When appropriate, the back part of the kneecap also may be replaced with a smooth plastic surface.

 The physical therapist is an integral part of the team of health care professionals who help people receiving a total knee replacement regain movement and function, and return to daily activities.
 Your physical therapist can help you prepare for and recover from surgery, and develop an individualized treatment program to get you moving again in the safest and most effective way possible.

-The better physical shape you are in before TKR surgery, the better your results will be (especially in the short term).
+The better physical shape you are in before knee replacement surgery, the better your results will be (especially in the short term).
 A recent study has shown that even 1 visit with a physical therapist prior to surgery can help reduce the need for short-term care after surgery, such as a short stay at a skilled nursing facility, or a home health physical therapy program.

 Before surgery, your physical therapist may:

 - Teach you exercises to improve the strength and flexibility of the knee joint and surrounding muscles.

 - Demonstrate how you will walk with assistance after your operation, and prepare you for the use of an assistive device, such as a walker.

 - Discuss precautions and home adaptations with you, such as removing loose accent rugs that could cause you to “catch” your leg on them when maneuvering with an assistive device, or strategically placing a chair so that you can sit instead of squatting to get something out of a low cabinet.
 It is always easier to make these modifications before you have surgery.